SomtoOnyekwelu/gsoc-2025-gemini-robustness/README.md

 ## Overview

 This repository contains supporting materials and **proof-of-concept (PoC) code** for my Google Summer of Code 2025 application.
-The proposed project aims to rigorously evaluate the **multimodal robustness** of Google's Gemini models on the **VQA v2 benchmark**.
+The proposed project aims to rigorously evaluate the **multimodal and multilingual robustness** of Google's Gemini models on the **VQA v2 benchmark**.

 The core idea is to move beyond standard evaluations using pristine data by systematically injecting controlled noise into both **image** (e.g., blur, occlusion) and **text** (e.g., typos, semantic shifts) inputs.
 A key aspect of this evaluation is its **multilingual scope**, assessing performance not only on English but also on automatically translated **Hindi** (medium-resource, Devanagari script) and **Igbo** (low-resource, unique structure) to understand robustness across diverse linguistic contexts.